TheCircuitBox/fa_plugins/FA_STAT_BAR/README.md

-Health Bars
+# HP, KI, & XP TNL Bars

-This is a HP, KI, and XP bar.
-There are two version.
-One with XP and one without XP.
+There are two plugins for the bars.

 WITH:
 ![Health Bar With](hp_ki_xp.png)